robj/streamco/README.md

 ### Thoughts on improving the design of the tests API to align with RESTful principles / standardisation ( http://jsonapi.org )

-- POST to /shows for each individual show instead of a single bulk POST request ShowsController#create) , return 201 Created, singular show root
+- POST to /shows for each individual show instead of a single bulk POST request ShowsController#create)

+   response: 201 Created, singular show root

    show: { title: 'a', image: 'b', slug: 'c' }